 Approach to Obligor Risk Rating: Credit Risk rating measures the creditworthiness, that is, the ability to repay debt, of an individual, a corporation or a sovereign in a consistent manner.

-Based on the current rating landscape, 11 rating models have been developed to rate the corporate clients as depicted below.
-These 11 models are further classified into Quantitative and Qualitative model.
+Based on the current rating landscape, 13 rating models have been developed to rate the corporate clients in Credit Lens.
+These 13 models are further classified into Quantitative and Qualitative model.